Legislative Wins for California (2017-2018)

 - AB 1277 (2017)

-- Protects vulnerable populations from infectious outbreaks by increasing the existing standards for dental care.
+- Protects young children and other potentially vulnerable patients from dangerous infections by increasing the existing standards for dental care.

 - AB 1515 (2017)